gmc-code/PC-Latex/docs/latex_maths/backtracking_1step/backtracking_1step_booklet_python.rst

    :linenos:

 | The custom Python module that is required to work out the various texts for the diagrams, is below.
+| It includes the module functions for 2 step backtracking as well.

 .. literalinclude:: makers/backtracking_functions.py
    :linenos: